shawenyao/jekyll-now/_posts/2020-10-11-Pricing-Uniswap-Liquidity-Pools.md

 ## Appendix
 ### The Effect of Price Slippage

-In the absence of transaction fees, compare the terminal values of the two following strategies.
+In the absence of transaction fees, compare the terminal values of the two following strategies:
 * strategy 1: buy and hold
 * strategy 2: stake in liquidity pool